uldyssian-sh/vmware-vsphere-8-stig-auditor/.github/ISSUE_TEMPLATE/bug_report.md

 - **Component**: [e.g. Lockdown Mode]

 ## Additional Context
-Add any other context about the problem here.
+Add any other context about the problem here.# Updated Sun Nov  9 12:49:02 CET 2025